 Notable Missourians is a nonfiction book series for young readers in grades 3 to 6 about people who contributed to Missouri’s history or culture and who were born or lived in Missouri.
 Topics represent significant time periods or trends in Missouri history and introduce students to stories of lesser-known historic figures.

-Each full-color 48-page book is vividly illustrated with artistic drawings and historical pictures to bring the text to life and filled with details designed to be a valuable resource for students at the appropriate age level.
+Each full-color 48-page book is vividly illustrated with artistic drawings and historical pictures and maps to bring the text to life and is filled with details designed to be a valuable resource for students at the appropriate age level.
 The Introduction and Legacy sections help students identify major ideas and themes.
 Each book includes substantive information, such as first- and secondhand accounts, that are developed throughout five chapters.
 Each book also includes a timeline, suggestions for further reading, a bibliography of the author’s sources, and an index.
 Website links are listed for additional ways students may access more visual, oral, or interactive information.

 This resource for young readers is designed by historians, educators, and librarians who serve as authors, editors, and advisors to the Notable Missourians series.
 The series is published by Truman State University Press.